 My Observations

 On this cold, snow-covered night, I’m navigating my way through Orion.
 As I do so, my mind wanders.
 I think of 2021 and all that has happened.
 When 2021 started, we were hopeful the end of the pandemic was in sight.
-But unfortunately, a new version of the virus (called Omicron) seems to be spreading everywhere.
+However, unfortunately, a new version of the virus (called Omicron) appears to be spreading rapidly everywhere.

 Sigma Orionis is a nice target, especially for those interested in binary and multiple star systems, and I agree with the assessment made by my star app that there are few multiple stars more attractive than σ Orionis.